briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### VPC

 We can use the [AWS VPC module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) for creating the shared VPC with Terraform.
-This module provides a high level interface that will provision lots of the components that are needed for a VPC following best practices, and it is less code for the DevOps team to manage.
+This module provides a high level interface that will provision lots of the components that are needed for a VPC following best practices, and it is less code for the DevOps team to manage compared to defining each component of a VPC (route tables, subnets, internet gateways, etc.).

 ### Cloud Map Service Discovery Namespace